psanan/swiss-german-english/README.txt

 Ich bi(n) go chlätter : I went climbing
 Vor zwei wuche simmer gereist : we travelled two weeks ago

-verchrugelt : crumpled

 lässig : fun, cool, good

-aamache : to turn on
-uusmache : to turn off

 öppis vorhaa : to have plans
-ufmache : to open
-zumache : to close

-zuälose : to (actively) listen to [as opposed to just hear something]
-zuäluäge: to (actively) watch

-abmache : to plan (to meet up)

 de : the (m. nom.)